oam-dev/spec/metadata.md

 - functions.azure.com
 - my.dev

-All of the groups under the `oam.dev` domain are considered reserved for the specification.
+All of the groups under the `oam.dev` domain are considered reserved for OAM objects.
 And all of the objects specified herein belong to groups in that domain.

 Group MUST be globally unique.